Modalm/jbryer.github.com/TriMatch/students.markdown

     Percentage of matches exceding a distance of 0.11 (caliper = 0.2): 0.72%
     Percentage of matches exceding a distance of 0.14 (caliper = 0.25): 0%

+    Mapping a variable to y and also using stat="bin".
+With stat="bin", it will attempt to set the y value to the count of cases in each group.
+This can result in unexpected behavior and will not be allowed in a future version of ggplot2.
+If you want y to represent counts of cases, use stat="bin" and don't map a variable to y.
+If you want y to represent values in the data, use stat="identity".
+See ?geom_bar for examples.
+    (Deprecated; last used in version 0.9.2)

     Warning: position_stack requires constant width: output may be incorrect

 ![plot of chunk distances](/images/trimatch/distances.png)